openimis/openimis-dist_dkr/README.md

       - ${FRONTEND_HOST:-host.docker.internal:host-gateway}
      ```
      This ensures proper communication between the dockerized openSearch Dashboard and frontend of the openIMIS app.
+   * remove dependency to frontend on nginx service level in the file `docker-compose.openSearch.yml`.
    * Use the following environment variables in the .env file in openimis-fe_js:
      - `ENV OPENSEARCH_PROXY_ROOT=""`
      - `ENV PROXY_HOST="172.20.20.98"`